informalsystems/hermes/docs/spec/fungible-token-transfer/README.md

   - `FungibleTokenTransferHandlers.tla`
   - `Bank.tla`

+The modules `PacketHandlers.tla` and `FungibleTokenTransferHandlers.tla`
+capture the main logic of the handlers defined in ICS-020.
+The remaining modules are needed for context.

 The module `ICS20Environment.tla` creates instances of `ICS20Chain.tla` and encodes the relayer logic.
 Currently, we have:
  - two instances of `ICS20Chain.tla`, specifying the behaviors of two chains, `ChainA` and `ChainB`.

 The module `ICS20Chain.tla` captures the chain logic relevant to ICS-020.
-It extends the modules `PacketHandlers.tla` and `FungibleTokenTransferHandlers.tla`,which contain definition of operators that handle packet datagrams and encode the token transfer application logic, respectively.
+It extends the modules `PacketHandlers.tla` and `FungibleTokenTransferHandlers.tla`, which contain definition of operators that handle packet datagrams and encode the token transfer application logic, respectively.
 The module `ICS20Definitions.tla` contains definition of operators that are used across all the modules.
 The module `Bank.tla` encodes operators defined by the bank application.